 - 5.12 Once EFRAG has formally decided to add a project to its agenda, it proceeds to the development of an exposure draft. - 5.13 The EFRAG SR TEG is responsible for developing exposure drafts of draft standards or draft amendments (with inputs from appropriate working groups or panels and supported by the EFRAG Secretariat) and for recommending these documents for approval to the EFRAG SRB.
-The EFRAG SR TEG recommends a draft Technical Advice to the EFRAG SR Board (in the form of fully prepared draft standards and/or amendments to ESRS complete with their bases for conclusions and Cost-Benefit Analyses and digital guidance) that has the final responsibility for the content of the exposure drafts, draft standards and draft amendments. - 5.14 In doing so, the EFRAG SR TEG: - a) Provides its own professional judgment, arguments and technical analysis based on its technical expertise and EFRAG's due process;
+The EFRAG SR TEG recommends a draft Technical Advice to the EFRAG SR Board (in the form of fully prepared draft standards and/or amendments to ESRS complete with their bases for conclusions and Cost-Benefit Analyses and digital guidance) that has the final responsibility for the content of the exposure drafts, draft standards and draft amendments. - 5.14 In doing so, the EFRAG SR TEG:

-- b) Considers whether to appoint a working group or advisory panel, open to members with demonstrated subject-matter expertise in sustainability reporting matters, and thereafter decides on the scope of the work and terms of reference of the working group and panel.
-The working group (s) and panel (s)must include a balanced and inclusive representation of multi-stakeholders experts. - c) Considers the due process steps as set out in paragraphs 5.4 and 5.5. - 5.15 The EFRAG SRB and EFRAG SR TEG are supported by the EFRAG Secretariat at all stages of their activities. - 5.16 The EFRAG SR TEG recommendations form part of the agenda papers that are publicly available unless the EFRAG SRB has decided not to make a selection of related agenda papers publicly available (see paragraph 2.12). - 5.17 All draft and final documents are issued under the EFRAG SRB's authority.
+- a) Provides its own professional judgment, arguments and technical analysis based on its technical expertise and EFRAG's due process; and - b) Considers whether to appoint a working group or advisory panel, open to members with demonstrated subject-matter expertise in sustainability reporting matters and decide on the scope of their work and terms of reference.
+Working groups and panels must include a balanced and inclusive representation of multi-stakeholders experts. - c) Considers the due process steps as set out in paragraph 5.4 and 5.5. - 5.15 The EFRAG SRB and EFRAG SR TEG are supported by the EFRAG Secretariat in all stages of their proceedings. - 5.16 The EFRAG SR TEG recommendation forms part of the agenda papers that are publicly available unless the EFRAG SRB has decided not to make related selected agenda papers publicly available (see paragraph 2.12). - 5.17 All draft and final documents are issued under the EFRAG SRB's authority.
 However, the EFRAG SRB may decide to delegate part of its work to the EFRAG SR TEG, assisted by EFRAG Secretariat.
-In such a situation, the EFRAG SRB indicates the level of approval by the EFRAG SRB that would apply before the publication of the draft or final documents.
+The EFRAG SRB indicates in that case which level of approval by the EFRAG SRB would apply before publication of the draft or final documents.